NI manager Baraclough sacked by Irish FA

 His third game in charge was Northern Ireland's Euro 2020 play-off against Bosnia-Herzegovina, which they won via a penalty shootout.

-However their hopes of reaching a second consecutive European Championships were dashed in a 2-1 home defeat by Slovakia.
+However their hopes of reaching a second consecutive European Championship were dashed in a 2-1 home defeat by Slovakia.

 Since then, NI have struggled to find any momentum and won back-to-back games just once in Baraclough's tenure.